-Trump to push for reopening economy despite coronavirus testing concerns
+Seven U.S. states extend coronavirus shutdown to May 15, as Trump prepares to map out plan

 Even when activity starts again, health experts have said the country will be vastly different, with face masks and continued social distancing the new normal.

-Reporting by Susan Heavey in Washington; Jessica Resnick-Ault and Maria Caspani in New York; Lisa Shumaker in Chicago; Seth Herald in Lansing; Writing by Sonya Hepinstall; Editing by Frank McGurty and Alistair Bell
+Reporting by Susan Heavey and Makini Brice in Washington; Jessica Resnick-Ault and Maria Caspani in New York; Lisa Shumaker in Chicago; Nathan Layne in Connecticut, Seth Herald in Lansing; Writing by Sonya Hepinstall; Editing by Frank McGurty and Alistair Bell